Celtics rally from 32-point deficit, top Spurs 143-140 in OT - WTMJ

 Associated Press

+“He did exactly what a great player is supposed to do,” Jaylen Brown said of Tatum, who reset his career-high twice in the month of April.
+“He was efficient, led us, hit timely shots — big baskets — real big-boy basketball.
+That’s what we need.
+We’re going to need that going forward.”

-Brown finished with 17 points, Marcus Smart had 10 points and 12 assists, and Aaron Nesmith had 16 points and six rebounds for Boston.
+Brown finished with 17 points, hitting a 3-pointer with 16.7 seconds left in OT that finally gave the Celtics the lead for good after the team had been booed off the court at halftime.
+Marcus Smart had 10 points and 12 assists, and Aaron Nesmith had 16 points and six rebounds for Boston.

+“I think the best part was obviously coming back and winning and just seeing everybody contribute,” said Tatum, whose 60 points tied Larry Bird for the franchise scoring record in a single game.
+“That just kind of shows the growth of our team — to see everybody contributing when we’re down 30 points and just figuring out a way to win the game.

 Tristan Thompson pulled down 15 rebounds and scored eight points for the Celtics, who moved a half-game up on idle Miami for sixth in the Eastern Conference standings.